January 2002 (Part 1)

 Secondly, I don't understand why eastern religions believe in reincarnation but the West does not (majority).
 Mainly because the moment before death many people see heaven open up, all their family and friends who have died are there.
 If we are reincarnated they would not be there, correct?
 And the East believes in elders watching over their family.
 But, if they are reincarnated how can they watch over their family?

 Actually in the past Christianity, the prominent religion in the West, believed in reincarnation.
 There are numerous examples in the Bible to substantiate this claim.
-Please see Q-A December 2001 Part 3, Question 1.
+Please see Question 1 of December 2001 Part 3.
 Today many people in the West also believe in reincarnation.

 The term reincarnation may be interpreted in different ways.
 One interpretation is that when a person dies in this world, he will be reborn as another person in the future also in this world.
 This is probably the interpretation you use.